Wills, Trusts & Probate

 What is a charitable trust and how does it work in Ukiah?

-What are the tax benefits of establishing a charitable trust?
+What tax benefits can a charitable trust provide in California?

-How do I choose the right trustee for my charitable trust?
+How do I choose the right trustee for a charitable trust?

-How does a charitable trust affect my estate planning?
+Will a charitable trust affect other parts of my estate plan?

 How long does it take to set up a charitable trust in Ukiah?